General

 Absolutely!
 Our goal is that you continue service-mindedness when you return from your trip, so Site Leaders will be planning post-trip service with local community partners.

 You can also continue to meet socially with members of your team, please do so!
 Eating lunch at Bolton and want a buddy?
 Send a message in your team’s GroupMe!
 Looking for someone to go to the Farmer’s Market with you?
 Text your Site Leader and teammates to join you!
-These individuals are immediate connections with a like-mindedness for service that you have outside of classes and other student organizations, so take the time to build strong friendships with others!